 - Stone is incredibly versatile.
 The surface won’t be slippery like some alternative options and with the number of styles available, you’ll find a type of stone to fit in with every area of your yard.
 From flooring to walls, you’ll want to use stone in every space.

 - Depending on what type of stone you like, it can be a very cost effective solution.
 Because stone lasts for so long, it’s also a great investment.

 When designing your landscape, consider the details that will pull your design together.
-The professionals at Circle D Industries can show you how steps and edging will finish off the look to add function and style to your yard.
+The professionals at Circle D Construction can show you how steps and edging will finish off the look to add function and style to your yard.